cap-ntu/baconian-project/docs/step_by_step.rst

 .. literalinclude:: ../examples/dyna.py
     :linenos:
     :language: python
-    :lines: 145-178
+    :lines: 153-189
 .. note::
     Don't confuse the workflow with the Dyna algorithm itself.
 The flow only specifics how the algorithms interact with environments, and how to update and evaluate the ddpg (model-free method) and dynamics model.

 Set the global configuration and launch the experiment
 --------------------------------------------------------------------
-Set the log path and wrap all the above task into a function `task_fn`, and pass into experiment runner.
+Set some global config if needed and wrap all the above task into a function `task_fn`, and pass into experiment runner.

 .. literalinclude:: ../examples/dyna.py
     :linenos:
     :language: python
-    :lines: 181-184
+    :lines: 191-205

 Results logging/ Visualization
 --------------------------------